 Write a Python program to generate a random number (float) between 0 and n.
-To work with the following functions, we have to import random module.
+To work with the following functions, we have to import a random module.

 Remember, the outputs shown below may be different from what you get.
-Because these python number functions generate random numbers every time you call.
+Because these python number functions generate random numbers every time, you call.

 Python random number between 0 and 1

 The random() function generates a number between 0 and 1, and the data type will float.
 So the below python number generator example returns random floating point numbers from 0 to 1.

 import random as rd rnum = rd.random() print(rnum)

 Python random integer in a range

 The randint() function takes two arguments.
 The first argument is the start value, the second argument is the stop value.
 Here, the start is 0, and the stop is n.